PradeepAkula/Attendance-mangement/README.md

    sh
    git clone {repository link}

-* Open the migrations in home folder of the project and delete all the migration files which are numbered.
+* Open the migrations in home folder of the project(main AMS folder) and delete all the migration files which are numbered.
-* Install postgresql and Pg-admin in your system.
+* Install postgresql and Pg-admin in your system.(install pgadmin seperately instead of including it in postgresql installation to avoid errors).
+* Dont forget to install "Microsoft visual studio c++".(dont confuse with normal visual studio code)
 * Create a database in pg admin.
-* Update the database name and password in *settings.py* file of AMS folder to connect the database to our project.
+* Update the database name and password in *settings.py* file of AMS folder inside the project(main AMS folder) to connect the database to our project.
 * Change the directory to the place where manage.py file is available.
 * Create a virtual environment
    * pip install virtualenvwrapper-win